davidtaing/portfolio/src/content/projects/email-sender.md

 ## The Problem

 For work, at the end of each month I was manually scaning 100 documents, renaming each scan, and manually emailing each recipient one by one.
-With this project, I was able to reduce this time from 5 hours to 1 hour every month.
+With this project, I was able to reduce the time spent each month from 5 hours to 1 hour.

 ## Description

-Batch Send Emails with Individual Attachments Using the SendGrid API.
-Built to automate one of my work tasks as a Real Estate Agent.
+Loads data from a XLSX spreadsheet and batch sends emails using the SendGrid API.
+Think mail merge, but with the ability to specify different attachments for each recipient.

 ## Technologies